The Untamed Episodes 21 – 30 Synopsis

 The only person who isn’t asking and pressuring him to answer too many questions is his Shijie, Jiang Yanli.
 She’s the only one who doesn’t pressure Wei Wuxian to answer questions despite noticing he’s not the same as before, despite knowing Wei Wuxian is hiding something, and despite being physically repelled by the flute after she went to touch it.
 She also spotted him bring down rocks from a clifftop and stopping some captors beating their captives with this strange and dark resentment energy emanating from his flute.

-What looked like an act he consciously performed, Wei Wuxian started playing a chaotic tune just as the group was passing by.
+What looked like an act he consciously performed, Wei Wuxian had started playing a chaotic tune just as the group was passing by.
 A captive tried to escape before a grandma fell.
-Another, who reveals herself to be Wen Qing, tried to shield the grandma when the captors moved to beat her.
+Another, who is revealed to be Wen Qing, tried to shield the grandma when the captors moved to beat her.
 Characteristic black veins started developing on both the captors and captives’ necks and face as the sound from Chenqing brought them down to their knees, levelling some.

 (Side note: this group of captives turns out to be Wen Qing and her clansmen.
 Somehow, Wen Qing and her people had been found and captured by this group of captors.
 In Episode 19, it saw her (and Wen Ning) thrown in prison in Yiling Supervisory Office by her own clan for helping Wei Wuxian again.
 In Episode 20, it saw Wei Wuxian who left only her alive when he killed everyone posted at the place (Wen Ning has been taken away to Qishan before Wei Wuxian even arrived to take his revenge on Wen Chao), whilst Jiang Cheng was the one to let her go after discovering her in prison, only to be somehow found and now made to go somewhere.)